phenopackets/phenopacket-schema/docs/resource.rst

 .. csv-table::
    :header: Field, Type, Status, Description

-   id, string, required, hp
-   name, string, required, human phenotype ontology namespace_prefix, string, required, HP url, string, required, Uniform Resource Locator of the resource version, string, required, 2018-03-08 iri_prefix, string, required, Internationalized Resource Identifier (e.g., http://purl.obolibrary.org/obo/HP_)
+   id, string, required, OBO ID representing the resource name, string, required, The name of the ontology referred to by the id element url, string, required, Uniform Resource Locator of the resource version, string, required, The version of the resource or ontology used to make the annotation namespace_prefix, string, required, The prefix used in the CURIE of an OntologyClass iri_prefix, string, required, The full Internationalized Resource Identifier (IRI) prefix (e.g., http://purl.obolibrary.org/obo/HP_)

 **Example**